CamHenlin/imessagegraphqlserver/README.md

 - Under "Full Disk Access", "Terminal" must be selected
 - Under "Automation", "Terminal" must have "Messages" enabled underneath it

+Additionally, if you are running from package, you will almost certainly be told that you can't run software from unidentified developers.
+You'll need to go to the "Security & Privacy" general tab and click "Open Anyways" after the first time you try opening the package.

 ### Running from package
 To run from package, try the following: